-Fidus SBIC II was organized as a limited partnership under the laws of the state of Delaware on October 12, 2012 and is a wholly owned subsidiary of the Company.
-Fidus SBIC II is currently applying for its license from the SBA and intends to operate as a small business investment company under the SBA Act.
-As an SBIC, Fidus SBIC II will be subject to the same regulatory scheme as Fidus SBIC.
-Unlike Fidus SBIC, Fidus SBIC II will not be registered under the 1940 Act based on the exclusion from the definition of investment company contained in Section 3(c)(7) of the 1940 Act.
+Fidus SBIC II was organized as a limited partnership under the laws of the state of Delaware on October 12, 2012 and is a Subsidiary of the Company.
+Fidus SBIC II received its license from the SBA on May 28, 2013 to operate as a small business investment company under the SBA Act.
+As an SBIC, Fidus SBIC II will be subject to the same SBA regulatory scheme as Fidus SBIC.
+Unlike Fidus SBIC, Fidus SBIC II will not be registered under the 1940 Act, and will rely on the exclusion from the definition of investment company contained in Section 3(c)(7) of the 1940 Act.
 Pursuant to the limited partnership agreement for Fidus SBIC II, the management of Fidus SBIC II is vested exclusively in the New General Partner.
-The Company serves as the sole manager of the New General Partner.
+Fidus Advisors serves as the sole manager of the New General Partner.

 The Company directly owns a 99.99% limited partnership interest in Fidus SBIC II.
-The New General Partner, a wholly owned subsidiary of the Company, owns a 0.01% general partnership interest in Fidus SBIC II.
-Therefore, Fidus SBIC II is functionally a 100% owned subsidiary of the Company because the Company and the New General Partner own all of the equity and voting interest in Fidus SBIC II.
+The New General Partner, a wholly-owned subsidiary of the Company, owns a 0.01% general partnership interest in Fidus SBIC II.
+Therefore, Fidus SBIC II is a Subsidiary of the Company because the Company and the New General Partner own all of the equity and voting interest in Fidus SBIC II.
 Fidus SBIC II is consolidated with the Company for financial reporting purposes.